artxofxwords/artxofxwords/README.md

 Hi🌺 My name is Amanda Brennan and I am a Jr. Software Engineer living in Georgia, USA.
 I work from home so I can homeschool my son and we can spend time traveling to see family, up and down the east coast and halfway around the world.
 We are lucky!

 I love art, linguistics, teaching, volleyball, and gardening.
-I am learning to love project architecture, documentation, and staying hydrated.
-I am struggling to love research, networking, and office hours.
+I am learning to love project setup/ architecture, reading documentation, and staying hydrated.
+I am struggling to love doing research, networking events, and the possibility of being required to work with a Mac for a job.

 ***